Mirror (Scandal album)

 Mirror (stylized in all caps as MIRROR) is the tenth studio album by Japanese rock band Scandal.
-The album was released on January 26, 2022 by Victor Entertainment in Japan and JPU Records in Europe and North America.
-It features a total of ten songs, including "Living in the City" and "SPICE" as CD Bonus Tracks.
-The album peaked at number five on the weekly Oricon Albums Chart, Japan's music industry-standard popularity chart.
-This extended Scandal's streak of having all ten of their studio albums reach the top five of the Oricon chart upon release.
+The album was released on January 26, 2022, by Victor Entertainment in Japan and JPU Records in Europe and North America.
+It features a total of ten songs, including "Living in the City" and "Spice" as CD Bonus Tracks.
+The album peaked at number five on the weekly Oricon Albums Chart.
+This extended Scandal's streak of having all ten of their studio albums reach the top five of the chart upon release.

 Background

-Mirror is Scandal's second album on their private record label "her The album features 10 songs in total, including the single songs released this year: eternal, Ivory, one more time.
+Mirror is Scandal's second album on their private record label "her".
+The album features 10 songs in total, including the single songs released this year: "Eternal", "Ivory", and "One More Time".

 Four editions were planned: Regular (CD only), Limited Edition A (CD+DVD), Limited Edition B (CD+Magazine), DVD+Merch (CD+DVD+Merch in a box).